rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/interact-with-frontend.md

   - [Moralis](https://moralis.io/) is a fully managed backend platform for Web3 and blockchain applications.
 It offers a suite of tools for authentication, real-time databases, cloud functions, and syncing blockchain data.
   - **Why Use It:**
     It can be a time-saver to build a more comprehensive application with backend support.
 It handles much of the backend complexity and lets you focus on front-end development.
+- Foundry
+  - [Foundry](https://book.getfoundry.sh) is a smart contract development toolchain, and user-friendly development environment used for writing and advanced smart contracts testing in Solidity.